overturetool/overturetool.github.io/_netmeetings/Net-Meeting-120.md

 ##  Release Planning

 Next release of Overture, version 2.7.2, is due [October 1](https://github.com/overturetool/overture/milestone/42).
-A release candidate will be send out on October 16.
+A release candidate will be send out on September 16.

 ##  Community Development